Top 3 reasons to put a composting toilet in a vintage Airstream

 Reason 2: Less water consumption

-Traditional RV toilets use a lot less water than a home toilet, but still, it’s using water that can best be used for something else.
+Traditional motorhome toilets use a lot less water than a home toilet, but still, it’s using water that can best be used for something else.
 My old cassette toilet had a water tank that had to be filled regularly for proper flushing, too.
-The only water I use regularly for my composting toilet is water mixed with white vinegar or urine enzymes that I use to spray the toilet bowl after using.
+The only water I use regularly for my Airstream composting toilet is water mixed with white vinegar or urine enzymes that I use to spray the toilet bowl after using.

 Conserving water is crucial when on the road and camping in areas with limited water resources.